trimstray/nginx-admins-handbook/README.md

 Ephermal Diffie-Hellman (`ECDHE/DHE`) generates a new key for every exchange (on-the-fly), which enables Perfect Forward Secrecy (PFS).
 Next, it signs the public key with its `RSA` or `DSA` or `ECDSA` private key, and sends that to the client.
 The `DH` key is ephemeral, meaning that the server never stores it on its disk; it keeps it in RAM during the session, and discarded after use.
 Being never stored, it cannot be stolen afterwards, and that's what PFS comes from.

-Forward Secrecy is the prime feature of the ephemeral version of Diffie–Hellman which means if the private key of the server gets leaked, his past communications are secure.
+Forward Secrecy is the prime feature of the ephemeral version of Diffie-Hellman which means if the private key of the server gets leaked, his past communications are secure.
 Ephemeral Diffie-Hellman doesn't provide authentication on its own, because the key is different every time.
 So neither party can be sure that the key is from the intended party.

-The `ECDHE` is a variant of the Diffie–Hellman protocol which uses elliptic curve cryptography to lower computational, storage and memory requirements.
+The `ECDHE` is a variant of the Diffie-Hellman protocol which uses elliptic curve cryptography to lower computational, storage and memory requirements.
 The perfect forward secrecy offered by `DHE` comes at a price: more computation.
 The `ECDHE` variants uses elliptic curve cryptography to reduce this computational cost.

 Fixed Diffie-Hellman (`ECDH` and `DH`) on the other hand uses the same Diffie-Hellman key every time.
 Without any `DH` exchange, you can only use RSA in encryption mode.`